PAARTH2608/PAARTH2608/README.md

 ### Hi there 👋, I am PAARTH

-- 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Machine Learning and Frontend
+- 🌱 I’m currently learning Machine Learning and Frontend Development
 - 👯 I’m looking to collaborate on ML and Frontend Projects
 - 💬 Ask me about ML and Frontend
 - 😄 Pronouns: He/Him